Hungary for a new adventure – Flavors of Budapest – goulash and strudel – part 2

 holy_trinity_column_and_hungarian_culture_foundation

-The other, a statue of St. Stephen, stands between the church and the bastion.
+The other, a statue of Saint Stephen, stands between the church and the bastion.

 st-stephen-statue

-This marks the end of our guided tour.
-There’s plenty left before this day is done.
+This marks the end of our guided tour but there’s plenty left before this day is done.

 This entry was posted in Balkans and Budapest 2016.
 Bookmark the permalink.